-At the time of preparing this archaeological assessment, the extent of the proposed development was for the build of an industrial building and associated car parking.
+At the time of preparing this archaeological assessment, the extent of the proposed development was for the building of houses.
 Extensive impact is to be expected within the development area once construction begins.
 The excavation of footings and the installation of services will be the main cause of this impact and it is therefore considered as high.